 LESSON #1 – Smile often.
 If someone asked me what the first thing is that I think about when I hear Wade’s name, it would be his infectious smile.
 The dude was always smiling.
 If you spent time with him, you’d probably think that he never endured a bad day in his life.
 He smiled around friends, family members, strangers, and even people he was destroying on the basketball courts of Western Massachusetts.
 I gotta admit, I didn’t smile much immediately after he passed away.
 I became pissed when I thought about how the universe could be so cruel to take the life of one of the nicest and devoted family men you’d ever come across.

 Then at the memorial service, it hit me.

 I know this comes straight out of the book of cliches, but Wade would not want me to be angry.
 If he saw me moping around, he’d put his arm around me and say, “Come on, man.
 It’s OK.
 I’m in a good place now.
 I need you to be too.”
 And when I wiped away my tears and looked up at him, I know he would be smiling.

 To all of you, please take the time to smile more.
-Smile at your kids, your spouse, your friends, your coworkers, your mailman, even strangers.
+Smile at your kids, your spouse, your friends, your coworkers, your mailman, the checkout clerk at the supermarket, even strangers.

 I know what some of you are thinking: “I don’t smile at strangers because (insert lame excuse here).”
 Fine.
 Just know that there were people at Wade’s memorial service who did not know him very well, but came to pay their respects primarily due to seeing his smile.
-As a correctional officer at a prison, hardened inmates respected Wade and were saddened by his passing.
+While working as a correctional officer at a prison, hardened criminals respected Wade and were saddened by his passing.